mlcheng/js-dragdrop/README.md

 }
 ```

-When dragging a file over the target, the class `iqwerty_dragdrop_over' will be applied to the target.
+When dragging a file over the target, the class `iqwerty_dragdrop_over` will be applied to the target.
 You may then style the target as follows

 ```css
 #drop.iqwerty_dragdrop_over {